 An important feature of credit cards is that they allow you to withdraw cash from ATMs or through EFTPOS terminals in the form of cash advances.
-When compared to standard purchases, these transactions typically attract a higher interest rate and a cash advance fee.
-However, there are a selection of credit cards that charge a more competitive interest rate for cash advances, which can make it more affordable to withdraw money using your credit card.
+Compared to standard purchases, these transactions typically attract a higher interest rate and a cash advance fee.
+However, there is a selection of credit cards that charge a more competitive interest rate for cash advances, making it more affordable to withdraw money using your credit card.

 Here, we compare low cash advance rate credit cards, explain how they work and look at the other factors to consider before choosing and using a credit card for cash advances.

 A cash advance is a type of credit card transaction that allows you to get cash or an equivalent to cash, such as foreign currency.
 This means you can spend the money however you want, leading to higher risks for lenders.
 So you usually have to pay a higher interest rate for cash advance transactions, as well as a cash advance fee.
 In addition to getting cash out with your credit card, other transactions that may be considered cash advances include balance transfers, buying foreign currency, gift cards or prepaid card purchases and top-ups, and gambling transactions.
 As these transactions give you access to actual money or an equivalent, they typically attract a higher interest rate, as well as a cash advance fee worth 2 to 4% of the total transaction.
 Please read our guide on cash advance transactions for more details.